Software assurance: Initiatives

-Why does software assurance matter?
+Purpose

-In today's digital world, software is used to control a wide range of devices and systems, including cars, medical devices, financial systems, and military equipment.
+Software is used to control a wide range of devices and systems, including cars, medical devices, financial systems, and military equipment.
 Ensuring the reliability, safety, and security of software products is therefore critical.
 Without proper testing and verification, software can contain defects and vulnerabilities that can lead to system failures, security breaches, and other serious problems with negative consequences for individuals, businesses, and society as a whole.

 The National Institute of Standards and Technology (NIST) defines software assurance as "the level of confidence that software is free from vulnerabilities, either intentionally designed into the software or accidentally inserted at any time during its life cycle, and that the software functions in the intended manner"^{[22]}.
 Organizations can reduce the risk of costly system failures, data breaches, and other negative outcomes by ensuring software assurance.

 In addition to the potential risks associated with software defects and vulnerabilities, there are legal and regulatory requirements related to software assurance.
 Failure to comply with these regulations can result in legal and financial penalties.
 For example, organizations that develop software for certain industries may be subject to regulations that require them to ensure the safety and security of their products.

 Many critical functions, such as national defense, banking, healthcare, telecommunications, aviation, and control of hazardous materials, depend on the correct and predictable operation of software.
 If the software-intensive systems that support these activities fail, they could be seriously disrupted.
 Therefore, it is essential for organizations to implement software testing and verification techniques and tools to reduce the risk of system failures and security breaches.